This HTML version of

 One way to represent a probability is with a number between 0 and 1, but that’s not the only way.
 If you have ever bet on a football game or a horse race, you have probably encountered another representation of probability, called odds.

-You might have heard expressions like “the odds are three to one against,” but you might not know what they mean.
+You might have heard expressions like “the odds are three to one,” but you might not know what that means.
 The odds in favor of an event are the ratio of the probability it will occur to the probability that it will not.